odsod/monkey-music/README.md

 * Results from metadata lookups from the previous phase
 * The current state of the level

-After reading the turn information from `stdin`, your program will print a comm and for your monkey to `stdout`.
+After reading the turn information from `stdin`, your program will print a command for your monkey to `stdout`.

 Level layout
 ------------

 The level is a `n x m` grid of cells.
 It is sent to the standard input of your program.

 Each cell contains one of the following things: